Here we f***king go! Here are the best things we saw at this year's TRNSMT Festival.

-Hamilton has extended until the 28 September 2019, confirming a new booking period from 2 – 28 September.
-Tickets for the new performances will be on sale from midday on Monday 29 April 2019.
+Hamilton has now extended until 30 November 2019, confirming a new booking period from 28 October – 30 November 2019.
+Tickets for the new performances start from £20 and will go on sale at 12:00 on Monday 15 July 2019.

 The extension means the release of thousands of more tickets for the recent WhatsOnStage Award winner, which claimed five wins at the star-studded event in March.

 It cements the acclaim for the five star musical, which reopened the renovated Victoria Palace Theatre towards the end of 2017.